makalah-app/makalah-agent/knowledge-base/10-backend-architecture-agent-makalah.md

 **3.3.1. `Orchestrator_Agent` Deployment & Role** {#baum-adk-orchestrator-deployment}
     *   **Description:** The `Orchestrator_Agent` serves as the central control and communication hub for the entire `Agent-Makalah` system.
 It's the primary ADK Agent responsible for directing the workflow based on user intent and managing sub-agent interactions.
-    *   **Deployment Model:** Deployed as a dedicated Cloud Run service (or potentially as the main ADK application entry point if other sub-agents are called internally within the same ADK runtime instance).
+    *   **Deployment Model:** Deployed as a dedicated Render Service (e.g., Web Service or Background Worker, or potentially as the main ADK application entry point if other sub-agents are called internally within the same ADK runtime instance on a single Render Service).
     *   **Responsibilities:** As detailed in `spec-agent-makalah-multi-agent` (`Orchestrator_Agent` section) and `sop-tools-agent-makalah` (`SOP-AM-001`, `SOP-AM-002`, `SOP-AM-003`, `SOP-AM-004`, `SOP-AM-005` orchestration steps).
     *   **Interaction:** Receives requests from the Backend API Gateway.
 Calls and receives responses from other sub-agents.
 Interacts with the Data Persistence Layer.

 **3.3.2.
 Sub-Agents Deployment & Roles** {#baum-adk-sub-agents-deployment}
     *   **Description:** This includes the specialized `Brainstorming_Agent`, `Literature_Search_Agent`, `Outline_Draft_Agent`, `Writer_Agent`, and `Analysis_Editor_Agent`.
 Each is designed to perform a distinct, focused task within the overall workflow.
     *   **Deployment Model:**
-        *   **Option A (Separate Cloud Run Services):** Each sub-agent is deployed as its own distinct Cloud Run service.
+        *   **Option A (Separate Render Services):** Each sub-agent is deployed as its own distinct Render Service (e.g., Background Worker).
 This provides maximum isolation and independent scalability.
-        *   **Option B (Co-located within `Orchestrator_Agent`'s Runtime):** Sub-agents' ADK `Agent` implementations are part of the `Orchestrator_Agent`'s Cloud Run service. `Orchestrator_Agent` invokes them as internal components/functions.
+        *   **Option B (Co-located within `Orchestrator_Agent`'s Runtime):** Sub-agents' ADK `Agent` implementations are part of the `Orchestrator_Agent`'s Render Service. `Orchestrator_Agent` invokes them as internal components/functions.
 This might simplify initial deployment but ties their scaling to the `Orchestrator_Agent`.
         *   **Recommendation for MVP:** Option B is simpler for initial deployment and MVP, especially if inter-agent communication overhead is minimal.
 Option A can be a future enhancement for larger scale or strict microservices adherence.
     *   **Responsibilities:** As detailed in `spec-agent-makalah-multi-agent` for each respective sub-agent.
     *   **Interaction:** Primarily interacts with the `Orchestrator_Agent` (receiving commands, returning outputs) and external services/tools (LLMs, search APIs, file storage).